Thimxx/pyGenealogical-Tools/README.md

 # Usage

 For the moment only reading a Geni profile is available.
 Juse use the input file "INPUT_TEMPLATE" and select as input on the script GeniTools.py

+You shall also get your local token for executing Geni, you get the token as a temporary value, so you will need to introduce it almost everyday, just get the value here: https://www.geni.com/platform/developer/api_explorer and introduce it in the input file as GENIKEY